How Do You Clean Dark Kitchen Cabinets?

 - Fill the other 30% of the spray bottle with white vinegar

 - 2 – 4 pumps of dish soap

 - Shake well

 It’s important to make sure the microfiber towel is super clean.
 I know this is a long shot, but sometimes, other towels get debris and little pebbles stuck in them that could potentially scratch your cabinets!
 Make sure it’s a clean cloth before you go to town on your cabinet surfaces.

 We also found that you don’t need much solution to get the job done.
-One, maybe 2, squirts should be enough to wipe the cabinet clean from all dust, fingerprints, food stains, or smudges.
+One, maybe two, squirts should be enough to wipe the cabinet clean of all dust, fingerprints, food stains, or smudges.
 Make sure to really get around the cabinet hardware with your clean towel.

-If there are heavy fingerprints on your cabinets, like the ones Ben leaves on ours, you may need just a little more muscle while you wipe or may need to go over that “problem area” more than once with the cloth.
+If there are heavy fingerprints on your cabinets, like the ones Ben leaves on ours, you may need just a little more muscle while you wipe or may need to go over that “problem area” more than once with the soft cloth.